Blue Medicine: Lesson In Unconditional Love

 So I go to the nuns: "Sister!
 Sister!
 She's stealing my blue medicine!
 She wants to run away with my blue medicine!
 I cannot allow her to do that."

 The Sister came closer to me, and she said, "You know what?
-She wants to blue medicine -- so give her the blue medicine.
+She wants the blue medicine -- so give her the blue medicine.
 Do it with all your love.
 Love is what is going to heal her.
 Love is what she needs right now.
 The medicine doesn't matter right now.
 These people are close to death, right?"

 Then, there I was, thinking, "My God!
 Sylvia, you have no idea what you came here to do."